keyper/keyper-ios-sdk/README.md

 1. Download and unzip the SDK's files (e.g., for version 1.1.0, the complete ZIP file can be found at https://github.com/keyper/keyper-ios-sdk/archive/1.1.0.zip - look at this repository's branch/tag selector to find out which versions are available).
 2. Create a ```keyper SDK```, ```Vendor``` or similar group in your Xcode project if you don't want the SDK's files to clutter your structure
-3. Locate the folder ```keyper-ios-sdk``` within the previously extracted files, and drag them into your project (into a group if you want).
-If the previously extracted folder is within your project's folder, you can uncheck ```Copy items if needed``` in the dialog.
-Please note that you will only ever need the files in the ```keyper-ios-sdk``` folder, so you can delete all files outside that.
+3. Locate the framework within the previously extracted files, and drag it into your project (into a group if you want).
+You might also have to drag it into project settings > Target > General > Embedded binaries, and into Build Phases > Link Binary with Libraries.

 If you run into any problems with installation, please contact us at *dev@keyper.io*.